nuagesdencre/CI_PracticalPython/README.md

 - Complexity of leaderboard's view

     I had trouble determining the best way to display the current user information.
 I have chosen push the complexity into my template, to allow for a simpler view.
-    Setting up the leaderboard logic took me a little while but thanks to good advice, I ended up using a class and appropriated instance methods.
+    Setting up the leaderboard logic took me a little while but thanks to good advice, I ended up using a class and appropriate instance methods.

 ## Deployment
 This project has been deployed using Heroku.